 - Peel the dragon fruit.
 Slice and cut into cubes.

-- Measure water into a small pot.
+- Measure water into a small saucepan.

 - Turn on the heat to medium low and cook the jelly.
 Stir constantly for the first minute to avoid the jelly from clumping.
 Thereafter, stir occasionally.